Washington state wants restraining order applied to Trump's new travel ban

 The Trump administration has argued that the new executive order is distinct and remedies any potential legal vulnerabilities from the original ban.
 On Monday, a senior Justice Department official told NBC News that they still believe the decisions against the original executive order were "misguided."

 The original executive order, which Trump signed late last month, barred entry for 90 days for nationals of Iraq, Syria, Sudan, Iran, Somalia, Libya, and Yemen.
-It also temporarily stopped refugees from entering the U.S. and indefinitely suspended all Syrian refugee entry.
+It also stopped refugees from entering the U.S. for 120 days and indefinitely suspended all Syrian refugee entry.

 The revamped order issued Monday removed Iraq from the list of barred countries.
 It also lifted the indefinite ban on refugees from Syria, instead issuing a 120-day suspension of all refugee entry and limiting the total number of refugees allowed entry in 2017 to 50,000.